 Various types of sensors can be utilized according to the nature of the industrial plant.
 The detector detects the load disturbances, which are then transmitted to the collector via the help of transmitters.
-In the case of the automated control loop, the control unit has fixed conditions of process variables for working of the plant.
+In the case of the automated control loop, the control unit has fixed conditions of process variables for working the plant.
 This fetched data compare with already fixed process variable conditions and generate a corrective signal if required.
 This corrective signal is then transmitted to the control element of the control loop, which involves in-process monitoring.
-In short, we can say that the sensors act like eyes, a transmitter as a messenger, collecting unit as a brain while the last control element is hands of a control loop.
+In short, we can say that the sensors act like eyes, a transmitter as a messenger, collecting unit like a brain while the last control element is the hands of a control loop.

 Top Mistakes That Must be Avoided While Installing Control Valves